brentjayingram/brentjayingramdotcom/src/pages/portfolio/project-2.md

       value: Project Title 2
       keyName: property
     - name: 'og:description'
-      value: This is the project 2 description
+      value: This app searches for just about any movie you can think of and displays the movie poster and synopsis.
+It was built with React and the OMDB API.
       keyName: property
     - name: 'og:image'
-      value: images/2.jpg
+      value: images/portfolio2.png
       keyName: property
       relativeUrl: true
     - name: 'twitter:card'